njko39/github-pages/_posts/2021-11-01-coolestprojects2021.md

 excerpt_separator: <!--more-->
 ---

 Coolest Projects is the world's leading technology fair for young people.
-This year for the second time in Africa!
+This year for the third time in Africa!

-Due to the remote world this year, we're running Coolest Projects South Africa 100% online, so you can submit from anywhere, to showcase a cool project you did this year.
+With a return to in-person, we're running Coolest Projects South Africa online, with an in-person event in Cape Town on Saturday 10 December 2022.

+So you can still submit from anywhere, to showcase a cool project you did this year.
+Then if you can be in Cape Town, we'd love to invite you to present your project in-person!

 <!--more-->